 It is not embarrassing to ask, and you should not proceed unless the other person consents.
 If a person is asleep or unconscious, that person is not able to respond, which means they cannot consent to any kind of sexual activity.

-The now famous tea-video from explains what consent is very well.
+The now famous tea-video explains what consent is very well.

 Sex without consent is rape... but this is not reflected in the law in many European countries

 Things are moving in the right direction, mainly due to brave women fighting for change.
 In 2018, Iceland and Sweden became the 7th and 8th country in Europe to adopt legislation defining rape by the absence of consent.
 Then in June 2019, Greece became the ninth.
 The other countries are the UK, Ireland, Luxembourg, Germany, Cyprus and Belgium.

 As a result, many survivors of rape are unable to seek justice, leading to a lack of trust in the legal system.
 Therefore, fewer women choose to report sexual violence to the police and the perpetrators walk free.

 Rape is under-reported in Europe

 Rape is a form of sexual violence and can have a profound emotional, physical and psychological impact on the victim.
-Everyone, regardless of gender identity, can be a victim of rape.
+Anyone, regardless of their gender, can be a victim of rape.
 However, it is a crime that disproportionately affects women and girls.

 Despite the seriousness of the violation, rape remains hugely under-reported in Europe.
 Fear of not being believed, lack of trust in the justice system or the stigma attached to it deter too many women from reporting rape.

-When they report, chances of having their case tried by a court are slim.
+When they report, chances of having their case tried in a court are slim.
 Often, cases are dropped at various stages of the legal process without ever making it to trial.
 This means that perpetrators are not held to account.